Documentation Index

 Pods

 A pod is a single running instance of your application.
 When you configure the pod count in Ryvn, you’re controlling how many pods run simultaneously.
-Running multiple pods gives you:- Availability — if one pod crashes, others keep serving traffic
+Running multiple pods gives you:

 - Throughput — traffic is distributed across pods via a load balancer

-Resource Requests and Limits
+Resource requests and limits

-Every pod needs CPU and memory.
-Kubernetes uses two settings to manage this:- Requests — the guaranteed minimum.
+- Requests — the guaranteed minimum.
 The scheduler uses this to decide where your pod runs.

 - Limits — the maximum allowed.
 If a pod exceeds its memory limit, it’s killed (OOMKilled).
 If it exceeds CPU, it gets throttled (slower responses).